aioz-ai/GCD/README.md

   publisher={ACM New York, NY, USA}
 }
 ```

+If you find that the AIOZ-GDance dataset is useful, you could cite the following paper:
 ```
 @inproceedings{aiozGdance,
     author    = {Le, Nhat and Pham, Thang and Do, Tuong and Tjiputra, Erman and Tran, Quang D. and Nguyen, Anh},